My ten favourite Nalini Jaywant solo songs

 Nalini Jaywant won her only Filmfare award for the role of a nautch-girl in possession of a secret, which would prove Dev’s father’s innocence.
 She surrenders this information, which would also mean a life-long economic security for her, in her love for Dev.
 She portrayed all the emotions of this character from the cunning prostitute to love-smitten maiden to an all-sacrificing lady in all its shades, for which she deserved every award she could get.
 Although seen as a supporting role, I find her role compared to that of Madhubala very central to the plot and deservingly she gets three solo songs in the film.

 Nalini Jaywant left her earthly body on 20th or 22nd December two years back.
-The photo below was made by clicked by Shishir Krishna Sharma a few months before her death.
+The photo below was clicked by Shishir Krishna Sharma a few months before her death.
 She reminds me very much of my own mother here, frail but full of life!.
 Thank you Nalini, you enriched our life with your art!

 Enjoy the playlist!